 Before you can write a book, you need a plan.
 Take fifteen minutes to write out your book idea in one to two sentences.

-When you’re done, share your idea in the comments.
+When you’re done, share your idea in the practice box below.
 Be sure to leave feedback for at least three other writers, too.
 What ideas make you want to read more?